DMCC Approved Auditors in Dubai

 Maintenance of Accounts

-1) Companies that are registered under DMCC must maintain adequate accounting documents that describe the business transactions and financial activities in detail.
+1) Companies registered under DMCC must maintain adequate accounting records that describe the business transactions and financial activities in detail.

 These records must: